 Constellation Brands: Fiscal 2Q Earnings Snapshot

 VICTOR, N.Y.
-(AP) _ Constellation Brands Inc. (STZ) on Thursday reported a fiscal second-quarter loss of $525.2 million, after reporting a profit in the same period a year earlier.
+(AP) _ Constellation Brands Inc. (STZ.B) on Thursday reported a fiscal second-quarter loss of $525.2 million, after reporting a profit in the same period a year earlier.

-On a per-share basis, the Victor, New York-based company said it had a loss of $2.77.
+The Victor, New York-based company said it had a loss of $2.77 per share.
 Earnings, adjusted for non-recurring costs, came to $2.72 per share.

-The results beat Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was for earnings of $2.61 per share.

 The wine, liquor and beer company posted revenue of $2.57 billion in the period.
-Its adjusted revenue was $2.34 billion, which met Street forecasts.
+Its adjusted revenue was $2.34 billion.

 Constellation Brands expects full-year earnings in the range of $9 to $9.20 per share.

-Constellation Brands shares have increased 29% since the beginning of the year, while the Standard & Poor's 500 index has climbed 15%.
-The stock has dropped roughly 3% in the last 12 months.
+Constellation Brands shares have increased 25% since the beginning of the year.
+The stock has declined nearly 3% in the last 12 months.